 Legend has it that the Inca Empire began at Lake Titicaca when the sun god summoned his children from its chilly waters and sent them forth to establish Cusco.
 Centuries later, some of the indigenous people of the area – the Uros – dwell on forty-five Islas Flotantes de los Uro, floating islands made from reeds that dot the lake, living much as their ancestors did and still following their ancestral customs.
 View and visit some of these islands via powerboat, going ashore to meet the inhabitants and discover what their lives are like.
 Later, on Taquile Island, visit the home of an Aymara family who will prepare lunch for you and perform some of their traditional dances.
 You’ll no doubt notice that on Taquile all the men seem to be industriously knitting, and you’ll see some of the items that they produce.
-After returning to the hotel, you’re free to spend the afternoon as you choose; you may want to join us for an optional visit to the pre-Inca archaeological site of Sillustani, featuring cylindrical stone burial towers, or chulpas, built by the Colla people before they were conquered by the Incas in the 15th century.
+After returning to the hotel, you’re free to spend the afternoon as you choose, and dinner this evening at your leisure.

 Begin the day by concluding your Peru tour with a drive along the coast of Lake Titicaca, then cross the border and enter Bolivia.
 En route to Bolivia's capital, La Paz, you'll visit the archaeological site of Tiwanaku – once the capital of a pre-Inca civilization that thrived here between 500 and 900 AD.
 Enjoy a typical Bolivian lunch, then continue on our journey through the South American Altiplano toward the Royal Mountain Range and our final destination, La Paz, Bolivia – the highest capital city on Earth – for a two-night stay; enjoy dinner à la carte at your leisure in the hotel this evening.

 Begun on the site of an existing Aymara village, La Paz was founded in 1548 by Spaniards.
 The highest capital city in the world above sea level, La Paz is also home to the highest golf course on Earth; in the thin air, a good tee shot will travel an amazing distance!
 Venture just outside the city to explore the lunar-like badlands dubbed the Valle de la Luna (Valley of the Moon), a stone landscape of deep gullies and bizarre rock formations, before heading to La Paz's city center to soak up some local color and browse in the Mercato de las Brujas (Witches’ Market) for magic amulets, potions, spells or plants reputed to have healing powers.
 From the Plaza Murillo, you’ll see the colonial-era Government Palace, known as the Burned Palace because it was set on fire during eight different revolutions; the Congress building had been a convent, a jail and a university before being renovated in 1904 to house the congress of Bolivia.
-Explore more of La Paz as you please this afternoon, and have lunch on your own; this evening, join us in lofty La Paz for a Tuack Exclusive private farewell reception and Tasting Dinner at Restaurant Gustu, founded by Claus Meyer (chef and co-founder of world famous Noma in Copenhagen).
+Explore more of La Paz as you please this afternoon, and have lunch on your own.
+This evening, join us in lofty La Paz for a Tuack Exclusive private farewell reception and Tasting Dinner at Restaurant Gustu, founded by Claus Meyer (chef and co-founder of world famous Noma in Copenhagen).
 You will enjoy a sparkling four-course tasting menu featuring local Bolivian fare, with each course being paired with local beer, wine or spirits...all for Tauck guests only!

 The tour of Peru and Bolivia end in La Paz.
 A transfer from the Camino Real Suites Hotel to La Paz El Alto International Airport is included.
 Please allow 3 hours for airport check-in formalities.
 Thank you for traveling with Tauck; we wish you a safe and pleasant journey home.
 Hasta la vista!

-We appreciate your business and look forward to the opportunity to travel with you again soon.
+We appreciate your business and look forward to working with you again soon.